The Bankrate promise

-One of the first steps that you can take is to contact your dealership and see if you can trade in your vehicle for a more affordable version.
-This might be easier to work out if you originally bought your car through the dealership and your loan is financed by it.
-That might make the dealership more responsive in working things out with you.
+One of the first steps that you can take is to contact your dealership and see if you can trade in your vehicle for a more affordable option.
+The dealership may be willing to give you a good deal on a vehicle with payments that work better for your budget.

 Be aware that the current state of the used car market may make trading your car a bit more difficult.
 Prices of used cars have climbed significantly over where they were a few years ago.
 So, depending on what kind of car you are trading in and what kind of car you’re looking to get instead, it may be more challenging than expected.

 Borrowers who purchased a car through a dealership and used in-house financing.

 2. Request loan modification

 Another option that you have if you can’t afford your car payment is to request a loan modification.
 With a loan modification, you work with the lender to change the terms of your loan.
 This could include lowering your interest rate, deferring payments for a period or changing your payment’s due date so it aligns better with your schedule.